A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Results

 Generally, we observe that \frameworkabbr{} outperforms or is on-par with baselines across all tasks we tested. \frameworkabbr{} is the best-performing model on Camelyon17 and ISIC-MN and is second-best for ISIC-BM, where EfficientNet performs the best.
 Notably, \frameworkabbr{} outperforms Y-Net, despite both being trained on the same amount and types of image-level and pixel-level data.
 We attribute this to the \frameworkabbr{} formulation -- since $f_\theta$ only takes as input VLM-selected, clinically-relevant features, we hypothesize that learning predictors on these features (instead of raw images) induces more robust predictions.
 Additionally, MedGemma, MedGemma w/ Tool Prompts, and VisProg both perform poorly (VisProg gives constant answers, resulting in an AUC of 0.5).
 Since all models can use the same toolbox $\mathcal{T}$ but compose them through zero-shot, text-based mechanisms, this suggests the importance of tool-use frameworks that use learned composition mechanisms for best performance in medical imaging settings.

 The bottom of Table~\ref{tab:tbm_vs_baselines} depicts two ablation experiments.
-First, across all tasks, we observe a 1-2\% drop in performance without random perturbation of VLM-selected tools.
-Second, we observe that not using the VLM and simply using all modality-specific tools for the TBM performs worse than using VLM selection.
+First, we ablate the perturbation of VLM tool selections described in Section 3.3; this corresponds to using a value of $\alpha=1$.
+Across all tasks, we observe a 1-2\% drop in performance without random perturbation of VLM-selected tools.
 We hypothesize that perturbed VLM tool selection increases robustness of the TBM, since it sees a wider variety of tool combinations at training compared to without random perturbation and/or without tool selection.
+Second, we ablate the VLM tool selector and simply pass in all modality-specific tools.
+Note that in the case of large $N$, this is computationally intractable.
+We observe that the TBM performs slightly worse when using all modality-specific tools than when using VLM tool selection.

 We refer the reader to Appendix \ref{app:effect_of_pretraining} for results using non-pretrained models.